FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Implementation

 \paragraph{4.
 Precomputation} In order to improve performance, repeated evaluations of commonly used expressions (Factorials, Clebsch-Gordan coefficients, transformation between Jacobi coordinates, etc.) are avoided by caching results.

 \paragraph{5.
 Interpolation} For three-body calculations, the total number of matrix elements to calculate can easily reach the ten-thousands, or millions.
 If no analytical formula exists (as is the case for most interaction potentials), one has to resort to numerical calculations, which quickly becomes costly for such numbers.
 To avoid this, an interpolation technique is employed.
 Due to the use of Gaussian basis functions, most interaction matrix elements boil down to integrals of the form $\int \mathrm{d}r r^{l_\mathrm{eff}} e^{-\alpha r^2} V(r)$, which has a smooth dependence on the Gaussian parameter $\alpha$.
-Hence, numerical evaluation is performed only for a fixed number (defined by the parameter \verb|kmax_interpol|) of $\alpha$ values and subsequently interpolated over the required range of $\alpha$ values.
-In contrast, for two-body problems a much lower number of basis functions and matrix elements must be considered.
+Hence, numerical evaluation is performed only for a fixed number (defined by the parameter \verb|kmax_interpol|) of $\alpha$ values.
+To ensure a uniform distribution of interpolation nodes, the evaluation is performed on a logarithmic grid of $\alpha$ values, and a cubic spline interpolation is subsequently applied over the required range.
+For two-body problems a much lower number of basis functions and matrix elements must be considered.
 Hence, the interpolation procedure is employed only for the three-body modules.

 \paragraph{6.
 Matrix filling} The matrices for the kinetic energy, interaction, and overlap are filled based on analytical formulae or interpolated numerical integrations.
 Moreover, the total matrices are assembled by respecting the relevant Faddeev components.